mashgin/deep_learning_tutorial_with_caffe/README.md

 ==================================================
 ```
 For example the data layer is 4 dimensional. you can think of it as matrix with a size of 1x1x100x100.

+Also you will notice a new folder *models* pop up in your working direcotry.
+If you have a look into that folder `cd models` , you can see that 4 files are created:

+* `train.proto` → stores the training net architectur.

+* `test.proto` → stores the test net architecture.

+* `deploy.proto` → exactly the same thing as `test.proto`, but this architecture is needed during the classification phase, not the training phase.

+* `solver.proto` → storing information we will need to train our network.

+*  (after executing `./train.py`, `weights.proto` will appear as well → stores the weights ('knowledge') learned.)

+These files are [protobuf files](https://developers.google.com/protocol-buffers/docs/overview).
+Similar to JSON files.

+go back to your original folder with `cd ..`.

 At this point all we have is an empty net architecture.
 You can imagine it as a new born baby.
 So let’s teach it something!